Frequently Asked

 We understand that considering mediation raises many questions.
 Below are answers to the most common concerns people have when exploring whether mediation is right for their situation.

 Justice is personal.
 What feels fair to you may be entirely different from what feels fair to someone else.
-We cannot tell you what justice looks like in your situation—only you can know that.
+We cannot tell you what justice looks like in your situation.
+Only you can know that.
 What we can do is create the space where your voice is heard, where your experience is acknowledged, and where you have the opportunity to speak directly to those who need to hear it.

 Understanding Mediation